|

 Joss and the guy she's talking to, thus causing them to get a

-for the first time… I missed my cue.
-The only copy I have of this is
+ruined a take for the first time… I missed my cue.
+This show is also notable

 of very poor quality, I'd love to get a clean copy if anyone has one.